victorfu/psyduck-next/README.md

 # Psyduck Next

-A Next.js 13 boilerplate with firebase authentication and firestore, based on React, TypeScript, and Tailwind CSS.
-It aims to be a starting point for building a web app with server components in Next.js 13.
-It also includes a simple example of using OpenAI API.
+Psyduck-Next serves as a robust chat-based boilerplate designed for Next.js 13, integrating features like Firebase authentication and Firestore.
+Built on a foundation of React, TypeScript, and Tailwind CSS, it's engineered to jump-start the development of web applications leveraging Next.js 13's server components.
+Additionally, it incorporates a straightforward example showcasing the utilization of the OpenAI API.

 ## Requirements